 Domestic MS applicants from an undergraduate engineering program, including UB, may request a waiver of the GRE requirement if they hold a GPA of 3.0 or higher, do not wish to be considered for any form of financial aid, and can provide justification for the request (an email to the Director of Graduate Studies).
 GRE waivers are evaluated on a case by case basis.

 All other applicants are required to provide GRE scores.
 It is university policy that all PhD applicants provide GRE scores.
+The GRE requirement is optional for Sping 2022 and Fall 2022 PhD applicants.
 Arrangements to take the exam can be made through Educational Testing Service.

 Note: The CSEE Department Code for the GRE is 1102; the University at Buffalo Institutional Code is 2925.